0x464c4f/portainer_stack_management/README.md

 # Portainer Stack and Secret Management for Docker Swarm

 ## Description
-This project is a collection of scripts that help to deploy/update a Docker Swarm stacks through Portainer API's.
+This project is a collection of scripts that help to deploy/update Docker Swarm stacks through Portainer API's.
 It allows to:
 1. Create and update a Docker stack from a compose file as input
 2. Create or update Docker secrets to enable secret rotation